 The newly issued patent arises from a patent application contained in the patent portfolio (the "Portfolio") acquired by Network-1 from Professor Ingemar Cox in 2013.
 The Portfolio includes patents relating to enabling technology for identifying media content, such as music and videos, and taking further actions to be performed based on such identification including, among others, the insertion of advertising and the facilitation of the purchase of goods and services relating to the media content.
-Since the acquisition of the Portfolio, Network-1 has filed twelve additional patent applications (five of which have been issued and seven of which are pending) relating to the original specification and anticipates further issuances of additional claims for this Portfolio.
+Since the acquisition of the Portfolio, Network-1 has filed twelve (12) additional patent applications seven (7) of which have been issued bringing the total portfolio of granted patents to twelve (12).
+Five (5) applications relating to the original specification are still pending and Network-1 anticipates further issuances of additional claims for this Portfolio.

 ABOUT NETWORK-1 TECHNOLOGIES, INC.